The Insider’s Guide to Whistler Spring Skiing

 Cheers to sunshine, patios and good friends.
 PHOTO JUSTA JESKOVA

-When the sun hits the snow you can bet it’s also bathing Whistler’s patios in sunlight as well (Fun fact: the Village was laid out specifically to maximise sunshine on the outdoor seating areas).
-So make sure you replenish your vitamin D and re-hydrate at one of Whistler’s après-ski spots where the spring vibe is strong.
+When the sun hits the snow you can bet it’s also bathing Whistler’s patios in sunlight as well (Fun fact: the Village was laid out specifically to maximize sunshine on the outdoor seating areas).
+So make sure you replenish your vitamin D and rehydrate at one of Whistler’s après-ski spots where the spring vibe is strong.
 Check out our Guide to Spring Après for a more in-depth look at the good times.

 The key to a great ski day is to celebrate it, and if you happen to end up singing and dancing in your ski boots that’s not the worst way to end a day now, is it?